- Apple’s insane profitability has the other big guys jealous and freaked out.

 An end-to-end user experience is a cohesive combination of devices, people, brands, channels, services, and content that improves over time.

 (You really should read that post)

-And ironically enough it is Apple’s phenomenal success in both defining “Apps” and “Mobile” through their deep vertical integration that is going to cause this sea change.
+Ironically enough it is Apple’s phenomenal success in both defining “Apps” and “Mobile” through their deep vertical integration that is driving a sea change.